 - If you develop a fever and feel unwell

-How Is a Puncture Wound Diagnosed?
+How Is a Puncture Injury Diagnosed?

 Puncture wounds are diagnosed clinically and with imaging.
 Your doctor will check your feet to see where exactly the puncture wound has occurred.
-Your doctor will check to see if there is a retained foreign body in the foot and whether there are any signs of infection in the foot.
+Your doctor will check to see if there is a retained foreign body in the foot and whether there are any signs of infection in the lower extremity.

 Your doctor will order x-rays of your foot to see if any foreign bodies are embedded in your foot.
 Metallic fragments are more easily visualized on x-ray, unlike glass and wood.